What kinds of programs does APAEP offer?

 APAEP's first classes included poetry, creative writing, and visual arts and has expanded to include humanities (history, philosophy), science (chemistry, biology, physics), engineering, music, design, and more!
 We welcome teachers from all disciplines.
 For some examples of previous classes, check out our Pre-College Courses program page.

-Classes in the degree program have a more strict curriculum, as the coursework is leading to a B.S. in Interdisciplinary Studies with a focus on Business and Human Development and Family Studies.
+Classes in the degree program have a more strict curriculum, as the coursework is leading to a B.S. with a focus on Business and Human Development and Family Studies.

 Do I choose which class I teach?
 Can I design my own class?